-- Currently representing trustees in multiple residential mortgage-backed securities repurchase actions, based on breaches of representations and warranties, in New York state trial and appellate courts.
+- Represented trustees in multiple residential mortgage-backed securities repurchase actions, based on breaches of representations and warranties, in state trial and appellate courts.

 - Represented publicly traded company in federal securities litigation involving claims of insider trading, fraud, and accounting misconduct allegedly caused by improper recognition of revenue for software products and support services.

-- Represented an advertising company in a highly publicized multi-district litigation consolidated in Delaware federal court, in which putative class alleged violations of federal computer fraud statutes and privacy violations; successfully defended dismissal of claims on appeal to Third Circuit; and successfully opposed claimants’ petition for writ of certiorari seeking Supreme Court review of the Third Circuit’s decision.
+- Represented an advertising company in a highly publicized multi-district litigation alleging violations of federal computer fraud statutes and privacy violations; successfully defended dismissal of claims on appeal to Third Circuit; and successfully opposed claimants’ petition for writ of certiorari seeking Supreme Court review of the Third Circuit’s decision.

 - Represented a large health care services company in state and federal court litigation involving a dispute over a joint venture, including preparation and conduct of pleadings, procedural motion practice, discovery, and settlement mediation.

-- Represented a leading medical technology company against a qui tam lawsuit alleging violations of the False Claims Act, including successful defense of dismissal before the 8th Circuit Court of Appeals.
+- Represented a leading medical technology company against a qui tam lawsuit alleging violations of the False Claims Act, including successful defense of dismissal before the Eighth Circuit Court of Appeals.